-- 10. Socially and Economically Disadvantaged Small Business A socially and economically disadvantaged small business is one: - a.
-That is at least 51 percent owned by (i) an Indian tribe or a native Hawaiian organization, or (ii) one or more socially and economically disadvantaged individuals; and, - b.
-Whose management and daily business operations are controlled by one or more socially and economically disadvantaged individuals.
+- That is at least 51 percent owned by (i) an Indian tribe or a native Hawaiian organization, or (ii) one or more socially and economically disadvantaged individuals; and, - Whose management and daily business operations are controlled by one or more socially and economically disadvantaged individuals.
 A socially and economically disadvantaged individual is defined as a member of any of the following groups: African Americans, Hispanic Americans, Native Americans, Asian-Pacific Americans, Subcontinent Asian Americans, other groups designated from time to time by the Small Business Administration (SBA) to be socially disadvantaged, or any other individual found to be socially and economically disadvantaged by SBA pursuant to section 8(a) of the Small Business Act, 15 U.S.C.
 637(a).